saturneric/GpgFrontend-Manual/src/content/docs/advanced/memory-security.md

 These memory security measures are available from version 2.1.9 onward and continue to evolve.
 While GpgFrontend aims to cover as many scenarios as possible, some edge cases may not be fully addressed in the initial versions.
-Community feedback is highly encouraged—users are invited to review the code, report issues, and contribute suggestions to accelerate improvements in memory security.
+Community feedback is highly encouraged.
+For example, users are invited to review the code, report issues, and contribute suggestions to accelerate improvements in memory security.

 :::